-OMH's five year "Comprehensive Statewide Plan for Mental Health Services" continues to support the programmatic and fiscal strategy of implementing an integrated community based system of care.
-While OMH continues to monitor the need for State adult inpatient hospitalization, the Plan calls for continued development of a comprehensive and integrated community mental health system, for which OMH proposes sponsoring continued State capital assistance to the voluntary, not-for-profit provider network.
+OMH's comprehensive Five-Year plan continues to support the programmatic and fiscal strategy of implementing an integrated community based system of care.
+While OMH continues to monitor the need for State adult inpatient hospitalization, the plan calls for continued development of a comprehensive and integrated community mental health system, for which OMH proposes sponsoring continued State capital assistance to the voluntary, not-for-profit provider network.

-In State Fiscal Year 2008-09, consistent with the Executive Budget, OMH staffs and operates 4,030 beds in adult psychiatric centers.
-In addition, OMH will continue to operate a capacity of approximately 538 children's beds and approximately 715 forensic beds.
-OMH also continues implementation of the Sex Offender Management and Treatment Act (SOMTA) at Manhattan Psychiatric Center, Central New York Psychiatric Center, and St. Lawrence Psychiatric Center.
+In State Fiscal Year 2009-10, consistent with the Enacted Budget, OMH will staff and operate 3,580 beds in adult psychiatric centers, 538 children's beds and 695 forensic beds.
+OMH will also continue implementation of the Sex Offender Management and Treatment Act (SOMTA) at Manhattan Psychiatric Center, Central New York Psychiatric Center and St. Lawrence Psychiatric Center.
+In addition to inpatient hospital care, OMH will also continue to provide residential services to more than 2,500 individuals in State-operated programs, and outpatient services to more than 27,000 individuals across the State.